nikmd23/ballpark-tracker/README.md

 ## Contributing

+This project requires [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).
+Only pull requests that statisfy the [ESLint rules](https://github.com/nikmd23/ballpark-tracker/blob/master/.eslintrc.json) will be accepted.

 Contributions to this repository have been made easy!
 Simply click the "**VS Online - Create**" button above to have a complete development environment, including all dependencies, spun up on your behalf.
 Learn more at [online.visualstudio.com](http://online.visualstudio.com).

 Additionally, this app requires an API key for Azure Maps to be configured as an environment variable: